-A resource estimate was completed in 2014 for the Irumafimpa-Kora vein systems based on the historical surface and underground drilling conducted by previous owners, Barrick and HPL.
+Following these recommendations Nolidan completed a resource estimate for the Irumafimpa-Kora vein systems based on the historical surface and underground drilling conducted by previous owners, Barrick and HPL.
 Face channel and grade control samples collected during previous mining operations were also used but have only a local influence.

-Comparison of grade control face sampling at Irumafimpa and drilling in the same mineralized zones shows a significant bias towards lower average grades in drilling compared with the average grade of the face samples.
+Comparison of grade control face sampling and drilling in the same mineralized zones shows a significant bias towards lower average grades in drilling compared with the average grade of the face samples.
 For all veins the highest recorded values for gold (outliers) occurred in drillhole samples and grade capping was therefore used.
 Face samples are however concentrated in the higher grade mining areas, so were included in resource estimation.